migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+2024-09-13 Fri: On the ops side, I was focusing on the improvement of our internal logging system.
+Thanks to the initial Soph work I was able to quickly rollout solution to the our tesnet nodes.
+It will give us the possibility to easily troubleshoot issues on the whole network scale.

+Moreover, I'm working on the same log aggregation stack(promtail/loki/grafana) for our localnet network.
+Our devs will be able to check the whole localnet logs in one place.

+And finally, I was helping Soph with checking devnet and testnet issues with the HIP32 leader rotation feature.
+I've checked the current monitoring limit, found that they were lenient and changed them to be more strict.

+---

 2024-09-06 Fri: On the protocol side, I was working on testing Konstantin's PR for the [new get_signPower operation](https://github.com/harmony-one/harmony/pull/4748).
 I've tested several scenarios and given feedback to Konstantin.

 On the ops side, 2 new users were removed from the blacklist and use harmony as before.
 Additionally, I've rerun my old backup node identification script and found that only 14 validators have a backup, previously it was 20+.

 On the continuous integration side, I've fixed a strange issue on the TRAVIS CI side with the [broken GOPATH convention.](https://github.com/harmony-one/harmony/pull/4745) I promptly prepared a workaround and unblocked our devs.

 ---

 2024-08-30 Fri: On the protocol side, I've helped Kostantin with the localnet tests for the new get_signPower operation.
 I've enabled debug endpoint to get the sign power in localnet and simplified watchdog startup against localnet.
 Main advantage, you have the same setup for the local network as in higher environments, which use risk-free for experiments.